 Circular Breathing: The Cultural Politics of Jazz in Britain (Durham NC: Duke University Press, 2005).
 Includes 26 b&w images and photographs (some by Val Wilmer), index.

 Supported with two Arts & Humanities Research Board grants: a Research Leave award (£12,035; 2002), and a Small Grant for the Creative and Performing Arts (£3,169; 2001).

 Publication supported with funding from Arts Council England and Youth Music.

 Co-editor with Neil Campbell and Jude Davies, Issues in Americanisation and Culture (Edinburgh: Edinburgh University Press, 2004).
-Includes editors’ introduction and conclusion, plus 15 chapters and 11 b&w images.
+Includes editors’ introduction and conclusion, plus 15 chapters, 11 b&w images, index.

 Supported with funding from two HEFCE Funding for the Development of Teaching and Learning 3 project grants, Americanisation and the Teaching of American Studies (AMATAS) project (£148,304; 2000-02.
 And a project extension award of £14,850; 2003).

-Proud to say that the journal is still going strong, up from originally two to now four issues a year.
+Proud to say that the journal is still going strong, up from originally two to four and now six issues a year.
 Over-wieldy sub-title dropped, fair enough.
-Today my role is mainly a titular one, as Consulting Editor.
+Today my role is a titular one, as a Consulting Editor.

 Editor, DiY Culture: Party & Protest in Nineties Britain (London: Verso, 1998).
-Includes editor’s introduction, 10 chapters, a set of cartoons, and 25+ b&w images.
+Includes editor’s introduction, 10 chapters, a set of cartoons, 25+ b&w images and photographs, index.

 Editor, Yankee Go Home (& Take Me With U): Americanization & Popular Culture (Sheffield: Sheffield Academic Press, 1997).
-Includes editor’s introduction, eight international chapters, and one b&w image.
+Includes editor’s introduction, eight international chapters, one b&w image, index.

 Published with the support of a European Association for American Studies publication subvention ($1,300; 1994).

 Senseless Acts of Beauty: Cultures of Resistance since the Sixties (London: Verso, 1996).
-Includes 20+ b&w images.
+Includes 20+ b&w images and photographs, index.